py2ai/py2ai.github.io/_posts/2021-01-29-Play-Rock-Paper-Scissors-Game-using-PyQt5-GUI.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: pyqtRPS
-summary: This tutorial is about making a GUI in PyQt5 using OpenCV and Keras to play Rock Paper Scissors Game.
+description: This tutorial is about making a GUI in PyQt5 using OpenCV and Keras to play Rock Paper Scissors Game.
 ---